numpy/numpy/doc/neps/return-of-revenge-of-matmul-pep.rst

 community had not yet reached consensus on the proper API for array objects, or on what operators might be needed or useful (e.g., PEP 225 proposes 6 new operators with unspecified semantics).
-Experience since then has now led to consensus that the best solution is to add a single infix operator for matrix multiply (together with any other new operators this implies like ``@=``).
+Experience since then has now led to consensus that the best solution, for both numeric Python and core Python, is to add a single infix operator for matrix multiply (together with the other new operators this implies like ``@=``).

 We review some of the rejected alternatives here.